IlanaB11/UV-Vis-Analysis/README.md

 Clean data to remove text descriptions and any unfinished trials <br> Plot absorbance vs. wavelength in static (matplotlib) or interactive (plotly)

-## File Controlls
+## File Controls
-Dropped Trial: How many columns of data are excluded from normalization <br>
+Dropped Trials: How many columns of data are excluded from normalization <br>

 ## Graph Features
 Minnimum Wavelength: Lower bound of the x-axis <br>